 Finally, there was Eric Clapton, whom I’d interviewed in London in 1983 in connection with the ARMS Concerts for Multiple Sclerosis at Royal Albert Hall.
 That’s the photo at the top here.
 I’d gone to a TV station in Camden Town to meet him, Bill Wyman and Ronnie Lane, the MS patient who’d inspired the benefit concerts.

 In December of that year, I flew out to the Bay Area where three ARMS concerts were held at the San Francisco Cow Palace.
 I attended one of the shows and reported on it, but there was a pretty tight lid on the media coverage.
 I was able to get a room at the tour hotel, always the smart thing to do to increase access.
 ABC was good about this despite the fact that the biggest tours booked the most expensive accommodations.
-In this case, it was the plush Fairmont Hotel and the morning after the show I attended I was having breakfast in the subdued, finely-appointed Laurel Court Restaurant.
+In this case, it was the posh Fairmont Hotel and the morning after the show I attended I was having breakfast in the subdued, finely-appointed Laurel Court Restaurant.
 Across the room I spotted Clapton, solo, enjoying his breakfast.
 As I got up to leave, I headed across an open space toward his table to see if I could set up a quick, taped interview.
 As I approached, out of the corner of my eye I could see someone closing in on me from the side.
-It was one of the several publicists working the tour and she was locked in on me like a heat-seeking missile, on a vector to intercept me moments before reaching Slowhand’s table.
+It was one of the several publicists working the tour and she was locked in on me like a heat-seeking missile on a vector to intercept me moments before reaching Slowhand’s table.
 “No, no, no, no, Mark,” she whispered.
 “Not here, not now.”
 Thwarted again.
 I don’t think Clapton ever looked up from his coffee.